762 credit score: A guide to credit scores

 Home loans and a 762 credit score

-Buying a home with a 762 credit score may be possible, but it may be more challenging than if you had an excellent credit score.
+Buying a home with a 762 credit score may be possible, but it may be more challenging than if you had a higher credit score.
 As part of the homebuying process, carefully review and compare different lenders and loan options to find the best fit for your specific circumstances.

 While important, credit scores are just one of several factors lenders use when approving home loans.
-In general, some lenders may require a larger down payment, charge higher interest rates or have stricter loan terms for mortgage applicants they may consider in the "good" range.
+In general, some lenders may require a larger down payment, charge higher interest rates or have stricter loan terms for mortgage applicants in the "good" range.

 Credit card account approval with a 762 credit score